howallworks/theoryofeverything/docs/index.en.md

 [The Quantum Zeno Effect](https://en.wikipedia.org/wiki/Quantum_Zeno_effect) (Zeno's Quantum Paradox) — the paradox of quantum mechanics, which consists in the fact that the decay time of a metastable quantum state of a system with a discrete energy spectrum directly depends on the frequency of events measuring its state.
 In the extreme case, an unstable particle under conditions of frequent observation of it can never decay.

 The effect is easily explained when viewed energetically or from the point of view of elementary particles.
-During observation, we take/give to the system excess/missing energy (more precisely, elementary particles), which could destroy it.
-Without observation, naturally in the process of dynamics, energy (more precisely, elementary particles) is gradually transmitted by/absorbed to the system, destroying it.
+During observation, we transfer/take away the missing/excess energy (more precisely, elementary particles) to the system, the lack /excess of which could destroy it.
+Without observation, naturally in the process of dynamics, the system gradually emits/absorbs elementary particles, which leads to its destruction.

 ### Параллельные миры